singharaj-usai/React-Portfolio/README.md

 💻 Amazing React portfolio that took a long time and lots of headaches to try to deploy to GitHub pages

+⚠️ Still working on the portfolio, the layout is mostly finished, just submitted it for credit before the due date and for feedback.

 ## Screenshot
 * Home page
 ![](./Screenshots/1.png)